ericcombiolab/SILO/README.md

 ## File format
 ### Input
+SILO is designed for WGS SNPs.
+The training set (i.e. reference population) need to be phased, while the testing set can be unphased.
 Common variants of the training set: .hap, .map, .frq
 Common variants of the testing set: .tped, .tfam
 Rare variants of the training set: .map, .frq, .frq.counts